 This Fresh Cherry Tart Recipe is beautiful and delicious and perfect for your next party or special occasion.
 You won't regret making this impressive and tasty treat!

 So by now, you have probably heard me talk about the copious amounts of cherries we purchase every summer and I was determined to use them all.
-But, to be honest, I had no idea what to make until I started seeing cherry tarts recipes.
+But, to be honest, I had no idea what to make until I started seeing cherry tart recipes.

 Jump to:

-Why I Love This Cherry Tart Recipe
+Why I Love This Recipe

 This Fresh Cherry Tart Recipe will make you feel like you can make anything in the kitchen!
 There are several steps in this cherry tart recipe but they flow pretty easily.